-+ How do I become a CMN Matching Fund Church?
++ How do I become a Matching Fund Church?

 Every Assemblies of God church planting project can apply for matching funds during their pre-launch phase.
-Each church planter has an opportunity for CMN to match funds they have raised, up to $50,000, which they agree to replenish back into the Matching Fund.
+Each church planter has an opportunity for CMN to match funds they have raised, at the discretion of CMN, up to a maximum of $50,000, which the planter agrees to replenish back into the Matching Fund.

 The amount awarded is based on the following factors:

 • Whether the church is being planted in a top 25 city as identified by CMN